 @ellajanemusic hehehehe #ellajane #newmusic #indiepop #songwriter #indiepop #taylorswift #lorde ♬ original sound - ella jane

 This is a song I wrote about reminiscing... the happy memories that make you sad...
 It’s called “Letting Me Know You” :)♬ original sound - Eric Damiano

 boaty got his drivers license n pulled up in the tesla truck with the bape on oh my daze♬ Something About You (feat.
 Dent May) - Eyedress

 Step 3) Learn the TikTok Basics

-The basics of the algorithm are simple, TikTok rewards videos that grab users attention and gets them to watch the whole video.
-Beyond that, generating engagement, likes, shares, comments, further boost your videos viral potential.
+The basics of the algorithm are simple, TikTok rewards videos that grab user's attention and get them to watch the whole video.
+Beyond that, generating engagement, likes, shares, and comments, further boosts your video's viral potential.

 We wrote an article that breaks down all of the details here.

 Step 4) Build a Base of Followers

 This is easy.
 Do the following and you'll have a solid base to get you started.